GuilhermeVendramini/lol/README.md

 # About LoL Profile

-LoL Profile provide a interface for the player verify your last 10 matches results, mastery champions information and reports in your cellphone iOS or Android.
+LoL Profile provide a interface for the player verify your last 10 matches results, mastery champions information and reports in your cell phone iOS or Android.

 ## Screenshots